 Series A in 2017

-Platelet BioGenesis, Inc. is a biotechnology company based in Cambridge, Massachusetts, that specializes in the production of donor-independent human platelets derived from pluripotent stem cells for clinical use.
-Founded in 2014, the company has developed a microfluidic bioreactor designed to generate functional platelets from human stem cell cultures at a commercial scale.
-These bioreactor-produced platelets are distributed to hospitals and blood banks, providing a vital resource for patients worldwide.
-The company is also focused on advancing therapeutics within the fields of biotechnology and drug discovery.
+Platelet BioGenesis, Inc. is a biotechnology company based in Cambridge, Massachusetts, established in 2014.
+It specializes in the production of donor-independent human platelets derived from pluripotent stem cells for clinical applications.
+The company has developed a microfluidic bioreactor that enables the generation of functional platelets at commercial scale from human stem cell cultures.
+These bioreactor-produced platelets are distributed to hospitals and blood banks, providing essential therapeutic resources to patients globally.
+Through its innovative approach, Platelet BioGenesis is contributing to advancements in biotechnology and the field of transfusion medicine.

 Impel Pharmaceuticals